Non-Locality in Interactive Proofs: Locality-Explicit MIP

 The simulator of single-prover IP and standard MIP are equal to the verifier in computational power, but they do have ``advantages'' which allow them to fake transcripts.
 For single-prover IPs, the simulator is allowed to rewind computation; for standard MIPs, the simulator is given a (commitment-breaking) secret.
 Those advantages are, of course, independent of knowledge.

 LE-MIPs naturally induces a new advantage for the simulator: non-local correlations.
 This is a very powerful advantage.
 Using the correct non-local correlations, simulators do not need to rewind, do not need to pretend to be multiple (isolated) provers, and do not need to know any commitment-breaking secrets.
+In short, they do not need to signal.
 Multiple, no-signaling simulators can even produce transcripts in ``real-time'' (example will follow) if the proper correlations are used.

 \begin{definition}

 Let $\mathcal{M} = (\widehat{M}, M_1, \ldots, M_k)$ be a tuple of polynomial-time ITMs.
 Each machine has a random tape, and every random tape is initialized with the same random bits.
 For $1 \leq i \leq k$, there is a two-way communication tape between $\widehat{M}$ and $M_i$.
 There are no communication tapes between any of the $M_i\!$'s.
 Then this is called a tuple of \emph{locality-explicit simulators} and $\widehat{M}$ is the \emph{locality class} of $\mathcal{M}$, which will be abbreviated $\widehat{M}$\emph{-local}.